-Why Are Medium Rare Steaks Best?
+Why Are Medium-Rare Steaks Best?

-Medium-rare steaks give you the maximum amount of tenderness and juiciness while ensuring that the center of the steak is actually warm.
+Medium-rare steaks give you the maximum amount of tenderness and juiciness while ensuring that the center of the steak is warm.

-The interior of a medium-rare steak will be mostly pink with just a tiny bit of red in the center, and the interior temperature is between 130F and 140F.
-We'll talk about how to know when a steak is perfectly medium-rare a bit further on in this article.
+The interior of a medium-rare steak will be mostly pink with just a tiny bit of red in the center, and the interior temperature is between 130 F and 140 F.

 Rare Steaks: Red in the Middle

-To cook a steak rare, you'd cook it for just a minute or two per side, depending on thickness and how hot your grill is.
-The interior will be bright red and about 120F to 130F.
+So steak cooked rare is extra tender and juicy, but slightly cool and not as flavorful.
+That is a tradeoff some people might reasonably be willing to make.
+To cook a steak rare, you would cook it for just a minute or two per side, depending on thickness and how hot your grill is.
+The interior will be bright red and about 120 F to 130 F.

-Medium Steaks: An Unhappy Compromise
+Medium Steaks: A Middle-of-the-Road Compromise

-Let's say you're throwing a grill party.
-If you're not sure how your guests like their steaks, medium is a good middle ground.
+The inside of a medium steak is mostly gray with a small amount of pink at the center and no red.
+If you are throwing a grill party and you are not sure how your guests like their steaks, medium is a good middle ground.
 Those who prefer medium rare will only be mildly disappointed, while those who like it cooked more can always throw it back on the grill.
-Medium steaks are cooked to an interior temperature of about 140F to 150F.
+Medium steaks are cooked to an interior temperature of about 140 F to 150 F.

-Let's say you've grilled it for three minutes, flipped it over and grilled it another two minutes.
-With the steak still on the grill, just press your finger into the center of the steak.
+Instead, you can tell how done a steak is by pressing the center of it with your finger.
+For example, you have grilled the steak for three minutes, flipped it over and grilled it another two minutes.
+With the steak still on the grill, press your finger into the center of the steak.